depXOfficial/depXCognitoSetupCmd/README.md

 # Setup-AWS-Cognito-depX
 This repo will help depx users with their first time setup of AWS Cognito.
-This software is still in alpha.
+WARNING: This software is still in alpha.
+Donot run this code in a production environment.

 ### Pre-requisites